josephruocco/josephruocco.github.io/notebook.md

 you are underestimating something, it is likely you are still underestimating it.
 What did not happen rather than what did happen.

-**Obvious Red Flags** The most harmful source of Information is advice advertised (for better or for worse) to help you.
+**Obvious Red Flags** 1) The most harmful source of Information is advice advertised (for better or for worse) to help you.
 There is an asymmetry between givers of “positiva,” (Do This) prescriptive advice as they do not incur the harm you would from following their advice.
 Avoid commentary from anyone who has to feed their family.
 Unsuccessful people give the most advice.

-Risk Sharing They still get paid even when you go bust.
+2)Risk Sharing They still get paid even when you go bust.
 For best results, just look at what they do, not what they tell you to do.
 Another trick is to never trust the beautiful philosopher.
 To filter the credibility of advice, don’t take advice from the poster child of their profession.
 If they don’t play the role or speak the jargon, that means that their skill speaks for them.

-Luck and Randomness Another factor that makes advice hard to translate is luck and randomness.
+3) Underestimating Luck and Randomness Another factor that makes advice hard to translate is luck and randomness.
 Most communicated advice is flawed: Even if the giver of the advice is innocuous, advice is like handing you the numbers to their winning lottery ticket.

-Advice to follow The advice you can trust, but is hard to profit from and thus rarely given, is what to avoid.
+Inverse: Advice to follow The advice you can trust, but is hard to profit from and thus rarely given, is what to avoid.
 The ten commandments are all acts of omission.
 Trust the advice of old sources (your grandma and old books)

-**A Practical Ethic** Don't Give crap, don't take crap.
+**How to deal with people** Don't Give crap, don't take crap.
 Being polite to someone who is arrogant is worse than being arrogant  to someone who is polite  Greatness  starts with the replacement of hatred with polite disdain  Never try to convince yourself to  Don’t be nice or